-Williston's 2015 graduate, Gabby Thomas, had a moment of uncertainty following her graduation from Williston High School in 2015.
+Six years ago, Gabby Thomas experienced a moment of uncertainty following her graduation from Williston High School in 2015.
 She wasn't sure if she wanted to continue her athletic career in college.
-After speaking to her mentors, she decided that she would continue this journey at Harvard.
+But after speaking to her mentors, she decided that she would continue her journey at Harvard.
 It was a good decision.
 During the 2017-2018 season, she became the first Ivy League athlete to make an indoor NCAA sprint final and win an indoor national championship title, while breaking the indoor 200m collegiate record with a 22.38.
 Thomas decided to forgo her senior year of eligibility and was announced as the the first female sprinter to be sponsored by New Balance.
 She finished her collegiate career as an eight time All-American and 25-time All Ivy League athlete.
 On Saturday, she became a first-time Olympian after breaking a U.S. Trials record in the 200m in 21.61 seconds, which was the third-fastest time at the distance all-time.
 Thomas wrote this Dear Younger Me in May of 2020.

 "I know the top track programs aren't recruiting you now, but one day they will wish they did."